CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 The hash seed is set by the `ecmp_hash_seed` parameter in the `/etc/cumulus/datapath/traffic.conf` file.
 It is an integer with a value from 0 to 4294967295.
-If you don't specify a value for it, `switchd` creates a randomly generated seed instead.
+If you don' not specify a value for it, `switchd` creates a randomly generated seed instead.

-To set the hash seed to *50* for example, run the following commands:
+TFor example, to set the hash seed to *50* for example, run the following commands:

+<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add forwarding ecmp hash-seed 50 cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

-These commands create the following configuration in the `/etc/cumulus/datapath/traffic.conf` file:
+These commands create the following configuration in<summary>Linux Commands </summary>

+Edit the the
+ `/etc/cumulus/datapath/traffic.conf` file.
+For example:

-    cumulus@leaf01:~$ cat /etc/cumulus/datapath/traffic.conf
+    cumulus@leaf01:~$ catswitch:~$ sudo nano /etc/cumulus/datapath/traffic.conf

     ...